stacks-network/docs/src/pages/write-smart-contracts/testing-contracts.md

 3 passing (412ms)
 ```

-Great, all tests are passing!
+Great, all tests are passing.
 Now, let's have a look at the test implementation.
 That helps understand how to interact with Clarity smart contracts.

 ## Interact with contracts